 2. Go On A Photo Op Adventure

 Take it from us: the Badlands and Drumheller look incredible in winter.
 Get out your camera or smartphone and go on a sightseeing tour.
 The Hoodoos transform from summer sandstone stand-outs to majestic winter pillars, like massive ice picks that were left alone to grow.
 Imagine standing next to one – that’d be quite the portrait!
-Then there’s the Rosedale Suspension Bridge, which seems more like a portal to a magical snow world when the weather gets cold.

 Or take a gander into Horsethief Canyon and see just what winter does to the former thieves’ hideout.
 Armed with a camera, you can stage fantastic photo opportunities and shoots – just check our Instagram account to see what we mean.

 One way to beat the winter blues is plenty of exercise.
 So for all you interested in some physical fun, go for a round of outdoor skating at two outdoor rinks in the Drumheller area.
 Between the Rosedale and Nacmine rinks, you’re covered for all things skating related!
 Afterwards, relax with a refreshing swim at the Drumheller Aquaplex.
 It’s a massive facility and trust us when we say there’s enough programming and swim activities to keep you occupied all winter long.

 If you’re more into watching others be physically active, you can always take in a Drumheller Dragons game!
 The Junior A hockey calls the Drumheller Memorial Arena home and competes in the AJHL.
 Round up some buds and take a night out to enjoy Canada’s favourite game.

 4. Go Shopping